Rural Organizations Orchestrating Transformation for Sustainability (ROOTS) Hub Leads

 NC Rural Organizations Orchestrating Transformation for Sustainability (ROOTS) Hubs are regional, locally governed networks that coordinate services and lead implementation of NC Rural Health Transformation Program (RHTP) initiatives.
 Working with community partners, each Hub will help advance efforts across primary care, behavioral health, workforce development, value-based payment and digital health — tailoring strategies to the unique needs of their respective regions.

 The selected NC ROOTS Hub Leads will represent each of the North Carolina Medicaid regions and will coordinate care and implement NCRHTP initiatives.
-The NC ROOTS Hub Lead awardees include:
+Find your county on the map below to see the ROOTS Hub contact information, and find out more about the lead for each region in the drop down below the map.

 Tab/Accordion Items